Opening Reception: October 3, 6 - 8 pm

 Palmen considers his series of glimmering artworks as “beacons”; metaphorical human touchstones within a vast universe.
 Although his works are imbued with layers of meaning, the artist subverts notions of sentimentality in favor of open-ended considerations.

-Mark Palmen earned his MFA in Visual Studies from the Pacific Northwest College of Art in Portland, OR and his BFA at The School of the Art Institute of Chicago, IL.
-Revered fashion designer Vivienne Westwood was a major influence and mentor, who hired him as her personal assistant after he graduated.
-Palmen later became Director of Public Relations for the Westwood brand in New York, NY.
+Mark Palmen earned his MFA in Visual Studies from Pacific Northwest College of Art in Portland, OR and his BFA at The School of the Art Institute of Chicago, IL.
+Revered fashion designer Vivienne Westwood was a major influence and mentor.
+Palmen was hired as Westwoods personal assistant and later became Director of Public Relations for the Westwood brand in New York, NY.
 He worked in the fashion industry for years before returning to his art practice.
 In 2004, Palmen created his own company whose philosophy centered on the blending of art and fashion through events, public relations and creative direction.